 While not required, pre-health students are strongly encouraged to participate in the Honors Program; not only does this enhance their academic experience, it is also appealing to (if not expected by) professional schools.
-Our physical location within Lippitt Hall also provides the pre-health professions program a strong sense of community and “place.”
-Newly renovated and centrally located, Lippitt Hall houses an active Honors Student Lounge and computer room, as well as the constant opportunity for quality interaction with acclaimed members of the faculty.
+Our physical location within Lippitt Hall also provides the Pre-Health Professions Program a strong sense of community.
+Newly renovated and centrally located, Lippitt Hall houses the Honors Student Lounge as well as the constant opportunity for quality interaction with acclaimed members of the faculty.

-For questions concerning post-graduate careers in the human health professions, please contact pre-health advisor and HPAC Chair, Kathleen Maher.
+For questions concerning post-graduate careers in the human health professions, please contact pre-health advisor and HPAC Chair, Andrew Simmons.